-• Exemptions for Solvent Wipe Cleaning Operations.
-SBC Rule 202.U.3 provides an exemption for wipe cleaning operations provided the usage rate does not exceed 55 gallons per year per stationary source, records are maintained, and the aggregate emissions from all equipment subject to Rule 202.U.3 do not exceed a 10 tons per calendar year gatekeeper.
+Exemptions for Solvent Wipe Cleaning Operations.
+SBC Rule 202.U.3 provides an exemption for wipe cleaning operations provided the usage rate does not exceed 55 gallons per year per stationary source and the aggregate emissions from all equipment subject to Rule 202.U.3 do not exceed a 10 tons per calendar year gatekeeper.

-The VC Rule 23.F.10.d includes an exemption for wipe cleaning as discussed further in the next item.
 The SLO and SJV rules do not include a specific exemption for wipe cleaning.
+The VC Rule 23.F.10.d includes an exemption for wipe cleaning, provided the aggregated emissions from solvent cleaning operations (including cold cleaners, vapor degreasers, wipe cleaning, and flush cleaning) is less than 200 pounds each of each ROC, methylene chloride, 1,1,1 trichloroethane, and perchloroethylene are lost to the atmosphere from all such activities at the stationary source during any rolling period of 12 consecutive calendar months.